 Study

-In this investigation, 52 middle-aged men and women- some of whom were overweight- were given 6 grams (about 1 tablespoon) of wheat germ-enriched wheat bread for four weeks.
-It was reported that wheat germ did not improve cholesterol or triglyceride levels, lower blood sugar, or improve insulin sensitivity.
-These outcomes may have been due to the short duration of the study and maybe also not using enough.
+In this investigation, 52 middle-aged men and women, some of whom were overweight, consumed 6 grams (about 1 tablespoon) of wheat germ-enriched bread for four weeks.
+The researchers reported a different outcome, with no improvements observed in cholesterol, triglycerides, lower blood sugar, or insulin sensitivity.

 Wheat Germ For Hospital Patients?

-Wheat germ is not routinely given to hospital patients – but maybe it should.
-This study involved 100 people on ventilators in the Intensive Care Unit of a hospital.
-They are given either the standard nutrition formula or the same formula that was enriched with wheat germ.
-Both of these formulas were given via feeding tubes, and everyone received the same amount of calories and protein.
+Hospitals do not routinely administer germinated wheat to patients, but perhaps they should consider doing so.
+One intriguing study involved 100 people who were on ventilators in the Intensive Care Unit of a hospital.
+They receive either the standard nutrition formula or the enriched formula with wheat germ delivered via feeding tubes.

 - Their metabolic rate increased.